boozttechnologybaltics/smartfocus/README.md

 Add the following to composer.json:

-    "repositories": [
-        {
-            "type": "vcs",
-            "url": "git@github.com:Estina/smartfocus.git"
-        }
-    ]

-followed by:

     "require": {
         "estina/smartfocus": "dev-master"
     }

-update as you normally do:
+install as you normally do:

-    php composer.phar update
+    php composer.phar install

-## Examples

-This library can be used in two ways:

-- [Low level] (#low-level-api) - when you need flexibility and access "under the hood"
-- High level - when you need a quick and simple access (not implemented yet)

-### Low Level API
+### Usage

-Interacting with all low level API functionality can be trimmed down to these basic steps:
+Interacting with API can be trimmed down to these basic steps:

 - open the connection and extract security token from the XML response
 - call the API method(s) using token and other required parameters
 - close the connection

-Please, check the [examples] (#low-level-api-examples) below.
+Please, check the [examples] (#api-examples) below.

 HTTP transport to the actual REST interface is implemented in Api\Http\CurlClient class.
 It's possible to use different class object as long